Updated for 2026:

 Buttercream vs. Fondant – Which is Best?

 Buttercream is the clear winner!
 It’s perfect because it’s easy to grab, it smears beautifully for supremely messy photos and it doesn’t require a lot of effort to break through.
 Fondant can provide a challenge to get through for little hands and it lacks the mess factor which is part of the fun after all!
+Fondant can also peel off in large pieces, which many babies find frustrating rather than fun.

 You don’t Need to have it Professionally Made